fieldsoftheworld/ftw-baselines/README.md

 Options:
   -o, --out PATH                  Directory to save downloaded inference
-                                  imagery, and inference output to  [required] -m, --model PATH                Path to the model checkpoint.  [required] --year INTEGER RANGE            Year to run model inference over [2015<=x<=2025; required] --bbox TEXT                     Bounding box to use for the download in the
+                                  imagery, and inference output to  [required] -m, --model str                String representation of released model name.  [required] --year INTEGER RANGE            Year to run model inference over [2015<=x<=2025; required] --bbox TEXT                     Bounding box to use for the download in the